Cloud-init: What is it and Why it’s Important to Your Cloud Environment

 ssh-authorized-keys: ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDf0q4PyG0doiBQYV7OlOxbRjle026hJPBWDAaaaaxcdxd +eKHWuVXIpAiQlSElEBqQn0pOqNJZ3IBCvSLnrdZTUph4czNC4885AArS9NkyM7lK27Oo8RV8 +NI5xPB/QT3Um2Zi7GRkIwIgNPN5uqUtXvjgAaaaaaaffcdc+i1CS0Ku4ld8vndXvr504jV9BM QoZrXEST3YlriOb8Wf7hYqphVMpF3b+8df96Pxsj0+iZqayS9wFcL8ITPApHi0yVwS8T jxEtI3FDpCbf7Y/DmTGOv49+AWBkFhS2ZwwGTX65L61PDlTSAzL+rPFmHaQBHnsli8U9N6E4X HDEOjbSMRX user@example.com

-We then have a top level object – users with the following characteristics:
+Next, there is a top level object users with the following characteristics:

-• A new user with the name of ‘strato’
+• A new user with the name strato

-• Part of the sudo group with a bash shell, with the correct privileges in the sudoers file which allow this user to run all privileged commands without having to provide a password
+• This user is a member of the sudo group with a bash shell, with privileges in the sudoers file that allow the user to run all privileged commands without having to provide a password

-• Determines which key should be added to the user’s ~/.ssh/authorized_keys file when it is created
+• Specifies the key to be added to the user’s ~/.ssh/authorized_keys file when the user is created

 Injecting Key-Value Pairs

 When deploying at scale you are probably already using some kind of configuration management system such as Puppet, Salt or Chef to customize your instances.
-To manage each of these individually does not scale.
+Attempting to manage customization on each instance individually does not scale well.

 How can cloud-config help?